landtechnologies/technical-challenge/README.md

   - Technical decisions you made (both code and architecture)
   - Compromises / trade-offs / assumptions
   - Any other project code you would like to show us
-- We would like to be able to run the code (as if developing locally (hint - simple readme instructions to get it running, or Docker or hosting etc...)
+- We would like to be able to run the code (as if developing locally (hint - simple readme instructions to get it running, or even better...
+Docker or hosting etc...)

 Please design, test, and document your code as if it were going into production then send us a link to the hosted repository.